Menu Close

 Biostatistics and Study Design Program

-The Biostatistics and Study Design Program is part of the Biostatistics, Bioinformatics, Epidemiology and Research Design (BERD) Core, a biostatistics service organization which supports Johns Hopkins biomedical scientists engaged in clinical and translational (CT) research.
-The Biostatistics and Study Design Program is an integral part of the Johns Hopkins Biostatistics Center (JHBC), the applied arm of the world-renowned biostatistics department at the Bloomberg School of Public Health.
+The Biostatistics and Study Design Program is part of the Biostatistics, Bioinformatics, Epidemiology and Research Design (BERD) Core, the ICTR-affiliated biostatistics service organization which supports Johns Hopkins biomedical scientists engaged in clinical and translational (CT) research.
+The Biostatistics and Study Design Program is an integral part of the Johns Hopkins Biostatistics Center (JHBC), the practice arm of the world-renowned biostatistics department at the Bloomberg School of Public Health.
 JHBC’s well-coordinated team provides biostatistics and data management expertise to Johns Hopkins Medical Institutions (JHMI) and external organizations in support of research, education, and service.

 Visit the tabs below to learn more.